Borderliner/Meshki/README.md

 The above list is non-exhaustive.
 Meshki works perfectly with almost all older versions of the browsers above, though IE certainly has large degradation prior to IE9.

 ## Major Known Issues
-Navbar's dropdown issue on handheld devices.
-Will be fixed in the next version.
+- Navbar's dropdown issue on handheld devices. (a fix released, untested)
+- Buttons created with anchor tag did not work properly on iOS the last time I checked.
+(Will be fixed in the next version)

 ## License